uk-gov-mirror/defra.flood-db/README.md

 Following these data sets, lfw-data data integration tier will need to be deployed and running to feed data into the database. station-process will probably need running as a one off to load the station context data.

-# Updating Orphaned Stations in River Stations list
+# Updating Rivers and Stations in River Stations list

-After receiving updated 'river-stations.csv'
+After receiving updated 'river-stations.csv' and "rivers.csv"

+Convert rivers.csv to .tsv

+ensure columns in files are in the following order:

+"river-stations.csv" (slug,station_id,order),
+"rivers.tsv" (slug,local_name,qualified_name)

-replace existing file located in data-load/river_stations
+replace existing files located in data-load/river_stations

 to apply to environment run job LFW_DEV_99_LOAD_RIVER_STATIONS in the LFW_DEV_MISC_JOBS folder in Jenkins